cilium/tetragon/README.md

 events to a user space agent.

 For an observability use case, applying filters directly in the kernel drastically reduces observation overhead.
-By avoiding expensive context switching and wakeups, especially for high frequency events, such as send, read, or write operations, eBPF reduces required resources.
+By avoiding expensive context switching and wake-ups, especially for high frequency events, such as send, read, or write operations, eBPF reduces required resources.
 Instead, Tetragon provides rich filters (file, socket, binary names, namespace/capabilities, etc.) in eBPF, which allows users to specify the important and relevant events in their